-Technology-assisted interventions may effectively deliver the DPP lifestyle intervention, reducing weight and, therefore, diabetes risk (28-31).
-Such technology-assisted interventions may deliver content through smartphone and web-based applications and telehealth (28).
-The Centers for Disease Control and Prevention (CDC) Diabetes Prevention Recognition Program (DPRP) (www.cdc.gov/diabetes/prevention/ lifestyle-program) does certify technologyassisted modalities as effective vehicles for DPP-based interventions; such programs must use an approved curriculum, include interaction with a coach (which may be virtual), and attain the DPRP outcomes of participation, physical activity reporting, and weight loss.
+Technology-assisted interventions may effectively deliver the DPP lifestyle intervention, reducing weight and, therefore, diabetes risk (30-35).
+Such technology-assisted interventions may deliver content through smartphone and web-based applications and telehealth (30).
+The Centers for Disease Control and Prevention (CDC) Diabetes Prevention Recognition Program (DPRP) (www.cdc.gov/diabetes/prevention/ requirements-recognition.htm) certifies technology-assisted modalities as effective vehicles for DPP-based interventions; such programs must use an approved curriculum, include interaction with a coach, and attain the DPRP outcomes of participation, physical activity reporting, and weight loss.
 The selection of an in-person or virtual program should be based on patient preference.